all lowercase letters

 - the logo for nintendo's amiibo figures.

-- gunnerkrigg court uses the ale and wenches font, which has some letters look the same in uppercase and lowercase. tom siddell's melancholic use of this and no punctuation period are also evident in his concept art here.
+- gunnerkrigg court uses the ale and wenches font, most of whose letters* look the same in uppercase and lowercase. tom siddell's melancholic use of this and no punctuation period are also evident in his concept art here.

 - because most dialogue in homestuck is typed, not spoken, several characters 'speak' like this, including jade, john, dave, aradia, sollux, nepeta and eridan.